mobifu1/arduino_gps_clock/README.md

 on the top side is a 240x320 tft-screen directly pluged in to the main borad.

 one board pin is used for a lamp, switched on at sunset.

+the code is free and can use or change by other people.